nodejs/node/doc/api/n-api.md

 versions prior to Node.js 8.6.0.
 We recommend N-API version 3 or later.

-Each API documented for N-API will have a header named `added in:`, and APIs which are stable, `N-API version:`.
+Each API documented for N-API will have a header named `added in:`, and APIs which are stable will have the additional header `N-API version:`.
 APIs are directly usable when using a Node.js version which supports the N-API version shown in `N-API version:` or higher.
 When using a Node.js version that does not support the `N-API version:` listed or if there is no `N-API version:` listed,